-There are options for removable bike racks, however, that not only allow you to easily remove or replace the rack, but still offer the same standard of bicycle security.
+There are options for removable bike racks, however, that can easily be removed or replaced when needed, but still offer the same standard of bicycle security as in-ground racks.

 Why Remove a Bike Rack?

-If you're on this page, you probably have a reason for putting in a removable bike rack already.
-But in certain situations a removable bike rack might make more sense than one that is permanently mounted.
-Scenarios like:
+In certain situations a removable bike rack might make more sense than one that is permanently mounted.
+Some examples include:

 - Cleaning or re-finishing the surface, which potentially could involve chemicals that would damage the steel or finish of the bike rack

 - Storing bike racks indoors during the winter to avoid exposure to salt

 - Permanently moving the bike parking area to a different location without having to tear out the existing space